Automated border control system: Italy

-eGates are operated by the Polizia di Frontiera and located at selected immigration checkpoints in non-Schengen arrival and departure halls in some airports across Italy, offering an alternative to using desks staffed by immigration officers.
-The gates use facial recognition technology to verify the user's identity against the data stored in the chip in their biometric passport.
+eGates and Self Service Kiosks are operated by the Polizia di Frontiera and located at selected immigration checkpoints in non-Schengen arrival and departure halls in some airports across Italy, offering an alternative to using desks staffed by immigration officers.
+The gates use facial recognition technology and fingerprints (for third country nationals) to verify the user's identity against the data stored in the chip in their biometric passport.

 The eGates can also accept the Italian Electronic Identity Card, providing that is valid for foreign travel and issued after 7 February 2018.

-Passengers who are over 12 years old and hold a e-passport from the following countries or jurisdictions may use the eGates.
+Only passengers who are over 12 years old may use the eGates.
 Children under the age of 14 must be accompanied by a parent or a guardian.